Tirgit/missCompare/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.

-During the checking process, a group of NOTEs were due to "no visible binding for global variables".
-These problems arose due to the use of *dplyr* and *ggplot2* functions.
-If, for instance, NOTEs were generated in a function for **x**, **y** and **z**, because
-these were defined inside a ggplot() function as column names, these issues were eliminated by adding lines:
-x <- y <- y <- NULL
-To the functions before calling ggplot().
-The authors are aware that these lines do not have functional relevance in the functions, but they strived to eliminate all NOTEs during the process, as suggested by various sources.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.